johnpham0527/zip-codes/README.md

        Goldie Maple Academy
        P.S.
 144 Col Jeromus Remsen
        P.S.
 228 Early Childhood Magnet School of the Arts
-2. A ZIP code cannot be found for some schools
+2. A ZIP code cannot be found for some schools.
-3. The CSV Writer sometimes outputs a blank in place of a school name The reason for this error is because Google Maps can't find the school name as it is spelled or written
+3. The CSV Writer sometimes outputs an extra line break in the cell.
+When the CSV file is opened in Excel, it makes it look as if the cell is empty.